adrianoes/appium-and-webdriverio-expandtesting_api_and_mobile/README.md

-# appium-and-webdriverio-expandtesting_mobile
+# appium-and-webdriverio-expandtesting_api_and_mobile

-Mobile testing in ApiClient apk using [expandtesting](https://practice.expandtesting.com/notes/api/api-docs/).
-This project contains basic examples on how to use Appium and WebdriverIO to test Mobile tests.
+API and Mobile testing in ApiClient apk using [expandtesting](https://practice.expandtesting.com/notes/api/api-docs/).
+This project contains basic examples on how to use SuperTest, Appium and WebdriverIO to test API and Mobile tests and how to mix API and Mobile test approachs.
 Good practices such as hooks, custom commands and tags, among others, are used.
 All the necessary support documentation to develop this project is placed here.

 # Pre-requirements: